-At the same time, we warn that such a high attention to social innovation might lead to limit public financing only to the practices which are considered innovative, without clear criteria to define it and with the risk to jeopardise comprehensive and long-term approach, including financing, to social policies and services.
+At the same time, we warn that such a high attention to social innovation may lead to limiting public financing only to those practices which are considered innovative.
+Without clear criteria to define it it risks jeopardising a comprehensive and long-term approach, including financing, to social policies and services.

-Taking into account that there is no common EU definition of social innovation, we consider that it is important to point out what Social Platform understands of this concept and which criteria should be used to identify what is meaningful social innovation.
+Taking into account that there is no common EU definition of social innovation, we consider that it is important to point out what Social Platform understands of this concept and which criteria should be used to identify what is a meaningful social innovation.